MiioDoo669/chat-app-with-php/README.md

 It is my first chat app
-First you need to run server.php and run this command>> npm init -y npm install ws node server.js
+First you need to run server.php and run this command>> npm init -y // npm install ws// node server.js